Pink diamond: In popular culture

 Prior to Sotheby's Pink Star diamond sale, the record price paid for a pink diamond was held by the 16.08 carat Sweet Josephine Diamond, which had sold to Hong Kong billionaire Joseph Lau, in 2015, for $28.5 million.
 (One day later, he also purchased the 12.03 carat Blue Moon of Josephine Diamond for $48.5 million.
 Both diamonds were bought as gifts for his daughter, Josephine, born in 2008, as was the 7.03-carat Blue Moon diamond, which he renamed the Star of Josephine diamond, purchased in 2009 for $9.5 million.)

 An anthropomorphic diamond known as Pink Diamond is a member of the Great Diamond Authority in Steven Universe, which depicts the fallout of her death and the mystery behind it.

 In November 2020, an extremely rare purple-pink Russian 14.8-carat diamond, called "Spirit of The Rose", sold at an auction in Switzerland for $26.6 million.
 It was the largest diamond ever auctioned because 99% of all pink diamonds are under 10 carats.

 In February 2021, American rapper Lil Uzi Vert revealed that they had a 10-11 carat pink diamond implanted in their forehead.
 In June 2021, they removed the diamond from their forehead.

-In July 2022, a mine in Angola yielded a pink diamond that is believed to be the largest discovered since 300 years recording to the Australian miner Lucapa Diamond Company.
+In July 2022, a mine in Angola yielded a pink diamond that is believed to be the largest discovered for 300 years according to the Australian miner Lucapa Diamond Company.
 The stone, weighing 170 carat, has been named "Lulo Rose" after the Lulo alluvial diamond mine, where it was found.